xperimentx/atlas/README.md

 Atlas is designed to give you freedom in the structure and implementation of your website.

-Take a look at [Atlas Sample](https://github.com/xperimentx/atlas-sample)  project to see a more realistic example than the documentation.
+Take a look at [xperiment**X Demo**](https://github.com/xperimentx/atlas-sample)  project to see a more realistic example than the documentation.